-(a) Arrival of Low-Cost carrier French Bee Since the arrival of French Bee low-cost carrier Reunion residents prefer to travel to France at cheaper rate.
+(a) Arrival of Low-Cost carrier French Bee

+Reunion residents prefer to travel to France at cheaper rate.
 Corsair, Air Austral and Air France readjusted their fare to compete on the market and have been offering air ticket under 600 Euros.
 Corsair offers flight at 378 euros and Air Austral at 468 Euros.
 Air Mauritius rate is not competitive

 (b) "Continuité Territoriale" policy was implemented 4 years ago by the Region whereby families in the medium bracket income can be reimbursed between 300- 430 euros when they travel to Paris.
-88,000 travelers benefit from this measure.
-In 2017 this measure was extended to Reunion citizens living in France and traveling to Reunion.
+88,000 measure was extended to Reunion citizens living in France and traveling to Reunion.
 It had a direct impact on incremental growth of 8-12 % in tourist arrivals to Reunion.
 French Bee provides coupons to travelers who benefit from this measure and visitors pay a minimal rate of 200-300 Euros for the air ticket.